With a warm, cinnamon laced apple filling and a perfectly crunchy, crumbly topping, Apple Crumble is an absolute crowd pleaser.

 - Place apple in a bowl.
 Sprinkle with flour, sugar and cinnamon, then pour over lemon juice.
 Toss, then spread out evenly I'm a 1.5 litre/1.5 quart baking dish.

 - Place Topping ingredients in a bowl.
-Mix until clumps form, like wet sand.
+Mix until clumps form, like wet sand (see video).
 Spread over the apples, crumbling with fingers if required to get that crumbly topping.

 - Bake for 30 to 40 minutes or until golden brown.
 Remove, cover loosely with foil to keep warm and let stand for 10 minutes before serving (let's the apple filling come together).